 Cleaning the interior of your fridge

-• Take all of the shelves out of the fridge, including any compartments that may be attached to the side, and the drawers used to store meat, fruits and vegetables
+Take all of the shelves out of the fridge, as well as any compartments that might be attached to the side.
+Also remove the drawers used to store meat, fruits, and vegetables.

-• While the compartments are drying, begin to wash the interior of the fridge with clean, hot and soapy water, before using disinfectant to eradicate germs from the fridge’s surface
+While the drawers and shelves are drying, begin to clean the interior of the fridge with clean, hot soapy water.
+Then use disinfectant to eradicate germs from the fridge's surface.

-• Place all of the freshly cleaned compartments back inside of the fridge
+When everything is dry, place all of the clean compartments back inside the fridge.

 Cleaning the exterior of your fridge